RhombusSystems/rhombus-api-examples-javascript/VideoStitcher/README.md

 ### Running the demo

-3. Run `cd ExtendedAIModule`
+3. Run `cd VideoStitcher`
-4. Run `npm install` in the ExtendedAIModule directory
+4. Run `npm install` in the VideoStitcher directory
-5. Create a `.env` file in the ExtendedAIModule source directory using the following structure (without the angle brackets)
+5. Create a `.env` file in the VideoStitcher source directory using the following structure (without the angle brackets)

     API_KEY=<YOUR API KEY>